erlang/otp/lib/inets/doc/guides/hardening.md

 - **[`max_client_body_chunk`](`m:httpd#max_client_body_chunk`)** - When handling large PUT or POST bodies via `mod_esi`, setting this option enforces chunked delivery to the ESI callback.
 This prevents the server from buffering the entire request body in memory, which could be exploited to cause memory exhaustion.
+Default: `nolimit`.

 > #### Note {: .info }
 >